luizcosta2191/ubuntu_domain_playbook/README.md

                 ├── krb5.conf.j2
                 └── sssd.conf.j2

-### Contribution
+## 📄 License

-Contributions are welcome!
-Feel free to open issues and pull requests for improvements, fixes, or new features.
+MIT — feel free to use, modify, and distribute.